XG272-2K-OLED

 7. Quick start guide

-NOTE: The power cord/adapter and video cables included in your package may vary depending on your country.
+Note: The power cord/adapter and video cables included in your package may vary depending on your country.
 Please contact your local reseller for more information.

 Front View / Rear View